 Attractions in Srodmiescie: Old Town, Nowy Swiat, Zlote Tarasy, Lazienki Park, Belvedere Palace, Ogrod Saski (Saxon Garden), Presidential Palace, Pałac Zamoyskich, Palace of Culture & Science

-Where to stay: The best hotels in Srodmiescie
+Recommended hotels in Srodmiescie

 Mid-range & luxury travellers will love the selection here while more price-conscious accommodations-seekers will likely want to look a little further from the centre for their deals.

-- ibis Styles Warszawa Centrum: A brand-new hotel showing off a supremely stylish vibe that doesn’t wreak havoc on your travel budget.
+- ibis Styles Warszawa Centrum: A brand-new hotel showing off a supremely stylish vibe that doesn’t wreak havoc on your budget.
 Rooms are ridiculously colourful (maybe too much so for some!), spacious, and comfortable.

 - Hotel Indigo Warsaw Nowy Świat: Another chic boutique-style hotel located in the hip Nowy Swiat area where a multitude of bars, pubs, and restaurants lies at your disposal.
 Besides the stylish rooms, extra amenities like a 24-hour gym, sauna, on-site restaurants, a bar provide excellent value for your stay.

-- InterContinental Warszawa: A fantastic luxury pick in the heart of the city, this 5-star hotel is everything you’ve ever wanted for your stay in Warsaw.
+- InterContinental Warszawa: A fantastic luxury pick in the heart of the city, this 5-star is everything you’ve ever wanted for your stay in Warsaw.
 You’ll find plenty of space in each of the hotel’s stylish rooms, many of which feature extravagant skyline views out their large picture windows.
 Other quirks include the luxurious 43rd-floor indoor pool & hot tub and the award-winning Platter, an on-site restaurant serving up modern Polish & international cuisine.

 Stare Miasto (Old Town)